Topic: tech mikrotik prev next

 How to implement an SVLAN to capture all traffic not dealt with locally.
 For instance, a switch port faces a router with OSPF configured to operate in a VLAN.
 All other traffic on this switch port should be placed into an SVLAN which is accessible to other ports.

-, are all Mikrotik routers. plan
+plan, seam, and wood, are all Mikrotik routers. plan and seam have

-an OSPF session in VLAN 536. plan
+an OSPF session in VLAN 536. plan and wood have an OSPF session in VLAN

-520. The VLAN 206 is present on seam
+520. The VLAN 206 is present on seam and wood and should be trunked

-does not need VLAN 206 to be
+transparently through plan. plan does not need VLAN 206 to be

-do not need knowledge of SVLAN 3091.
+configured.
+Similarly, seam and wood do not need knowledge of SVLAN 3091.

 +-------------------+